NabbysMark/NScript/README.md

 # Installation

-On Windows, install the zip file, extract it and then you have to copy the path, put it in your environment variables.
+On windows, install the zip file, extract it and then you have to copy the path, put it in your environment variables.

 You can check if this worked by running `nacoscript -v` in Windows Powershell.